Use MIDI controllers, the Keyboard and Mouse, or even a USB Gamepad.

 gifSlap is still new and the minimum system requirements are not fully known yet.
 A good rule of thumb is that if you can run graphically complex games on your computer, you can run most visuals software.

 The program offers you a lot of flexibility to change the display and complexity of patterns, so ultimately if the program is lagging you can always reduce the amount of simultaneous effects that are running.
 There is more information about how you can speed up the program at the FAQ page in the documentation.

 It's a beta product and there are still a few bugs we're tracking down.
-As an early user your feedback is important so if you find a bug head over to the support page and file that bug.
+As an early user your feedback is important so if you find a bug please report it at the support page.